NATO Science and Technology Organization

+The NATO Science and Technology Organization (NATO STO) is a NATO agency that conducts scientific and military research across its member states and partner nations.
+It facilitates collaborative research and technology development among these states.
+The organization supports scientific research and technological collaboration related to NATO's objectives.

+The NATO STO publishes a series of scientific reports and studies, most of which are available via the NATO STO publications website.

 History

 From AGARD to RTO

 The Advisory Group for Aerospace Research and Development (AGARD) was formed in 1952 and became an agency under the Military Committee in 1966.
-Its task was to foster and improve the interchange of information relating to aerospace research and development between the NATO nations.
-AGARD also provided scientific and technical advice and assistance to the NATO Military Committee in the field of aerospace research and development, with particular regard to military applications.
+Its task was to foster and improve the exchange of information relating to aerospace research and development between NATO nations.
+AGARD also provided scientific advice, technical advice, and assistance to the NATO Military Committee in the field of aerospace research and development, particularly for military applications.

-In a mission statement in the 1982 History it published, the purpose involved "bringing together the leading personalities of the NATO nations in the fields of science and technology relating to aerospace".
+Theodore von Kármán was the founder of AGARD and served as its first chairman.
+During the first Conference of Aeronautical Research Directors from the NATO Nations in February 1951, delegates recommended the establishment of AGARD and unanimously adopted as a mission statement: "Bringing together the leading personalities of the NATO nations in the fields of science and technology relating to aerospace".

-The founder and first chairman of AGARD, Theodore von Kármán, had dedicated his life to the enhancement of understanding and co-operation among scientists of different nations.
-In 1958, von Kármán hired Moe Berg to accompany him to the AGARD conference in Paris.
-"AGARD's aim was to encourage European countries to develop weapons technology on their own instead of relying on the U.S. defense industry to do it for them".
+In 1958, Theodore von Kármán hired Moe Berg and accompanied him to the AGARD conference in Paris.
+AGARD aimed to encourage European countries to develop weapons technology independently rather than rely on the U.S. defence industry.

-AGARD originally started in 1952 with four Panels (Combustion, Aero-Medicine, Flight Test and Instrumentation, and Wind Tunnel and Model Testing).Von Kármán had a direct personal interest in the Panels - based on his life-long scientific work and his association with the military - and he gave them his guidance.
+AGARD began in 1952 with four Technical Panels: Combustion, Aerospace Medical, Flight Mechanics, and Wind Tunnel and Model Testing.
+In the following two decades, five more panels were established: Structures and Materials (1955), Avionics (1957), Technical Information (1965), Guidance and Control (1965), and Electromagnetic Wave Propagation (1971).In 1971, the Aerospace Applications Studies Committee was founded for all aerospace systems questions outside the purview of the other panels.

-At the beginning, there were less than 100 Panel members.
-Their number grew rapidly to 200 in 1960 and with the expansion to nine Panels in 1970, there were more than 500 Panel members in the 1990s.
-After a restructuring in 1994 the number of Panels was reduced to seven, plus a Technical Information Committee (TIC).
+Initially, AGARD had fewer than 100 Panel members.
+However, this number grew to 200 in 1960 and increased further after the number of panels expanded to nine in 1971.
+By the 1990s, there were more than 500 Panel members.
+After a restructuring in 1994, the number of panels was reduced to seven, and an additional Technical Information Committee (TIC) was established.